ediying/blitzclock-micro/README.md

    ```sh
    */5 * * * * /usr/bin/python /home/admin/blitzclock-micro/blitzclock.py
    ```
-   If your to to change the update time just replace the "5" but please keep in mind that the update time should at least 2 minutes.
+   If you want to change the update time just replace the "5" but please keep in mind that the update time should at least 2 minutes.

 11. Save the Cronjon